The number-one question my OT friends ask me is whether or not they should be AOTA members.

 Each association provides a voice for OT, and is involved in both state and national legislation.

-The links and contact information for each association can be found here.
-I won’t go through the fees for each state, but here in Nebraska, an OT will pay $70 for an annual membership, and an OTA will pay $50.
+The links and contact information for all state associations can be found here.
+I won’t go through the fees for each state, but here in Nebraska, an OT will pay $75 for an annual membership, and an OTA will pay $55.

 Should I belong to my state OT organization?

-You’ll have a high touch point with other professionals and opportunities to take on leadership roles much more easily than you would on a national level.
+At the state level, you’ll have a high touch point with other professionals and opportunities to take on leadership roles much more easily than you would at the national level.

-A state membership provides a career path, networking opportunities, special interest group meetings, con-ed, and employment opportunities, as well as up-to-date info regarding clinical and regulatory developments.
+A state membership also provides networking opportunities, special interest group meetings, con-ed options, employment opportunities, and up-to-date info regarding clinical and regulatory developments.

-If you’re a new grad looking for jobs, or you’re a clinic owner or compliance specialist, joining your state organization will be worth gold!
-But for others, it might not be worth the cost.
+If you’re a new grad looking for jobs—or you’re a clinic owner or compliance specialist—joining your state organization is totally worth it.
+But for others, the benefits might not justify the cost.

 Should I obtain another research subscription?

-As I mentioned above, if you’re an AOTA member or NBCOT member, you’ll have access to AJOT.
+As I mentioned above, if you’re an AOTA or NBCOT member, you have access to AJOT.
 If you’re an NBCOT member, you’ll also have access to an extremely powerful research platform, ProQuest.
 ProQuest provides full-length, multi-disciplinary articles on a number of topics.

-In my opinion, you can use a combination of Google Scholar and ProQuest to kickstart your research efforts and you’ll get pretty far!
+In my opinion, you can get pretty far using a combination of Google Scholar and ProQuest to kickstart your research efforts.

 Google Scholar is free to use (but has lots of pseudoscience, so beware!), and ProQuest purchased on its own will cost $299.95 ($199.95 for the first year).
-See why I’m so excited by the free access with my NBCOT certification??
+See why I’m so excited about the free access I get with my NBCOT certification?

 Should I pursue an additional certification?

-You’ve probably heard of all sorts of additional training and certification options, including NDT, Neuro-IFRAH, LSVT Big, CAPS, and more.
+You’ve probably heard of all sorts of additional training and certification options, including ATP, CHT, LSVT Big, CAPS, and more.

 My recommendation is that you check with your employer to see whether you’ll receive reimbursement for training or certification, as well as whether certification will increase your pay grade or somehow impact your growth opportunities.

-Unfortunately, in today’s healthcare climate, many employers reduce all of our hard work and education to billable units, and if you work for that type of employer, you might find that all that hard work and training is useful and valuable to your patients, but you have to use all of your PTO and break the bank to obtain it.
+Unfortunately, in today’s healthcare climate, many employers reduce all of our hard work and education to billable units.
+If you work for that type of employer, you might find that all your hard work and training is useful and valuable to your patients—but if you have to use all your PTO and break the bank to do it, then it might not feel worthwhile to you.

-If that’s the case, you can consider asking a certified coworker to mentor you and teach you some of the techniques, rather than invest the time and money on the certification.
+If that’s the case, you can consider asking a certified coworker to mentor you and teach you some of the techniques you want to learn, rather than spending time and money on the actual certification.

-If you’re lucky enough to work for an employer who provides growth opportunities and advancement, or pay increases, when you obtain additional certifications, it can definitely be worth it to both your patients and to you.
+If you’re lucky enough to work for an employer who provides growth opportunities, promotions, or pay increases when you obtain additional certifications, it can definitely be worth it to both your patients and to you.

 Another thing to keep in mind is that some certifications cost much, much less to obtain than others.

-For example, a Certified Aging in Place Specialist (CAPS) certification can be obtained online for around $500, while an NDT/Bobath certification can cost thousands, plus on-site training (with associated hotel and travel fees).
+For example, a Certified Aging in Place Specialist (CAPS) certification can be obtained online for around $500, while an NDT/Bobath certification can cost thousands.
+(Plus, on-site training comes with associated hotel and travel fees.)

 When you consider that some certifications cost less time and money than attending a conference, it does come down to:

-• Many other considerations that make your situation unique
+- Many other considerations for your specific situation

 Breaking down all the costs

-We OTs tend to like to be involved, but the majority of us also live on budgets, so we have to choose how––and where––we invest our time and money in our careers and our profession.
+We OTs typically like to be involved, but most of us also live on budgets, so we have to carefully choose how––and where––we invest our time and money in our careers and our profession.

-If you wanted to do everything possible, you could easily spend upwards of $4000/year.
-That’s assuming you’d enroll in the most expensive continuing ed courses, travel-cross country to take them, and pay for all the travel, coursework, and hotels yourself.
+If you did everything we covered above, you could easily spend upwards of $4,000/year.
+(That’s assuming you’d enroll in the most expensive continuing ed courses, travel cross-country to take them, and pay for all the transportation, coursework, and hotel accommodations yourself.)

 If you wanted to do the bare minimum, though, you can probably get away with spending as little as $200–300/year to simply maintain your license and take free or cheap online con-ed.

-Assuming you want to do something in the middle, like most of us, it’s time to pick and choose, and hopefully this article has helped you do that!
+Assuming you want to land somewhere in the middle, then like most of us, you will have to pick and choose—and hopefully this article has helped you do that!

-How do you choose to invest in your careers, and what are your reasons?
+How do you choose to invest in your career, and what are your reasons?
 Let us know in the comments!

 3 replies on “Should I Be an AOTA Member?”